- Always apply SPF at least 20 minutes before going outside unless otherwise stated.

 Suitable for all skin types?

-Yes, great for the most sensitive.
+Yes, great for the most sensitive, especially good for darker skins.

 Water resistant/waterproof/sweat resistant?